 Unlike in the United States, Canadian law does not recognize a constitutional right, or even a legal right, to bear or possess firearms.
-On the contrary, in the current state of Canadian law, firearms possession is a crime, recognized as such by the Criminal Code.
-In order to avoid being charged under the Criminal Code, the Firearms Act, or the regulations enacted under either, the approximately two million Canadian Canada is home to almost two million firearms licence holders must who, like every other citizen, are expected to comply with the Criminal Code, Firearms Act laws and regulations.
+In order to avoid being charged under the Criminal Code, the Firearms Act, or the regulations enacted under either, individuals are expected to comply with the Criminal Code, Firearms Act laws and regulations.
 First and foremost, that means obtaining a firearms licence and maintaining such licence in effect for as long as one wants to possess a firearm.

 If a firearm owner is charged under the Criminal Code, Firearms Act, or another person raises a public safety concern with a Chief Firearms Officer, a Chief Firearms Officer may refuse to issue a firearms licence or revoke an existing firearms licence.
-Since The Supreme Court of Canada has ruled Canadians do not have a constitutional or legal right to possess firearms, that “privilege” can be taken away on the basis of mere suspicion; the court has ruled that it is a privilege.
-If you are convicted of a firearms offence, you will likely end up with a criminal record, you will be subjected to a firearms prohibition order and, depending upon the severity of the offence, you might face a term of imprisonment.
-When you hire a criminal lawyer in Edmonton or in surrounding areas to defend your firearms charge, they need to have a strong acumen of the Charter rights, detailed understanding of statues and of the judicial review.
+Since the Supreme Court of Canada has ruled Canadians do not have a constitutional or legal right to possess firearms, that “privilege” can be taken away on proof on a balance of probabilities; the court has ruled that it is a privilege.
+If you are convicted of a firearms offence, you will likely end up with a criminal record, you may be subjected to a firearms prohibition order and, depending upon the severity of the offence, you might face a term of imprisonment.
+When you hire a criminal lawyer in Edmonton or in surrounding areas to defend your firearms charge, they need to have a comprehensive knowledge of Charter rights, detailed understanding of statues and of the judicial review.

 There are three classes of firearms in Canada: non-restricted, restricted, and prohibited.
 Non-restricted firearms include rifles and shotguns used for hunting and target shooting, other than those which are classified as restricted or prohibited.
 Restricted firearms include: